danielwikander/Festivalbase/README.md

 # Festivalbase
 Festivalbase is a program for handling a fictional festivals schedule.
-It is written using postgreSQL and Java.
+It is written using PostgreSQL and Java.
 The main goal of the project was to learn SQL.

 ## Description of program use: